FergusBrown/VulkanApp/README.md

 ### **First Person Controls**

 First person controls are implemented by the [InputHandlerMouse](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/InputHandlerMouse.h) and [Pawn](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/Pawn.h) classes.
 The pawn class stores position, direction, euler angles and other camera related parameters.
-A pawn can controlled through functions such as moveForwardBy(float) and rotate(vec3).
-The InputHandlerMouse class captures mouse and keyboard input and uses the command desgin pattern create a list of commands which can be executed to update the camera parameters stored in a Pawn object.
+A pawn can be controlled through functions such as moveForwardBy(float) and rotate(vec3).
+The InputHandlerMouse class captures mouse and keyboard input and uses the command desgin pattern to create a list of commands which can be executed to update the camera parameters stored in a Pawn object.
 This system is setup so that the mouse can be used to rotate the Pawn and the keyboard can be used to move the Pawn's position.

 ### **Multithreaded Command Recording**

 Vulkan allows multithreading of command recording through the use of Secondary Command Buffers.
 These can be recorded in parallel then executed using a primary command buffer.
 An example of how this can be used can be found in any of the application classes such as [DeferredApp](https://github.com/FergusBrown/VulkanApp/blob/master/VulkanApp/Applications/DeferredApp.h).
 All meshes which need to be rendered are divided equally between threads.
 Then, for each thread, draw commands for each of the meshes assigned to a thread can be recorded to a secondary command buffer in parallel.
 In the example applications the recordSecondaryCommandBuffers() function is submitted to a threadpool for execution allowing for multithreaded command recording.

-This has the limitation that it can only be used for recording draw commands for opaque objects.
+This method has the limitation that it can only be used for recording draw commands for opaque objects.
 Transparent objects need to be drawn in the correct order from furthest to closest.
-Splitting meshes between threads and recording draw commands in parallel does not ensure this so transparent objects should be recorded in serial.
+Splitting meshes between threads and recording draw commands in parallel does not ensure this so draw commands for transparent objects should be recorded in serial.

 ## **Applications**

-The following sections detail the renderpass setup and functionality applications which each shade a scene using different techniques.
+The following sections details the renderpass setup and functionality applications which each shade a scene using different techniques.
 The associated files for each application can be found in the [Applications](https://github.com/FergusBrown/VulkanApp/tree/master/VulkanApp/Applications) and [Shaders](https://github.com/FergusBrown/VulkanApp/tree/master/VulkanApp/Shaders) directories.

 Crytek's Sponza sample scene is used and has 3 point lights (each in different positions and of different colours) and a spotlight acting as a flashlight.
 The first person camera can be used to navigate the scene as shown in the GIF below.